haluska/MediaButtons/README.md

 The buttons from left to right: Previous Track, Play/Pause, Next Track, Volume Down, Mute, Volume Up.

 Yes, yes, we all see it and I know you're thinking, "What the heck is that extra yellow wire doing there?"
-Turns out that it's just there for the ride.
+Turns out it's just there for the ride.

 ### The MediaButtons BreadboardEasy Sketch